Rigo-m/onnxruntime-silicon/README.md

 # [ONNX Runtime](https://github.com/microsoft/onnxruntime) for Apple Silicon [![PyPI](https://img.shields.io/pypi/v/onnxruntime-silicon)](https://pypi.org/project/onnxruntime-silicon/)
 ONNX Runtime prebuilt wheels for Apple Silicon (M1 / ARM64)

 The official [ONNX Runtime](https://pypi.org/project/onnxruntime/1.13.1/#files) now contains `arm64` binaries for MacOS as well, but they do only support the CPU backend.
-This version adds the **CoreML** backend with version `v1.13.0`.
+This version adds the **CoreML** backend with version `v1.15.0`.

 ## Install
 To install the prebuilt packages, use the following command to install.
 The package is called **onnxruntime-silicon** but is a drop-in-replacement for the onnxruntime package.

 ```
-pip install onnxruntime-silicon
+pip install onnxruntime-silicon-rigo
 ```

 ## Build